lipingfangs/VAP/README.md

 # VAP (Visualization of Read Alignments with Pangenomes)
 A programme for visualization of reads alignment and path navigation in graphical pan-genome, The mapping stage of read to graph can be processed by vg giraffe/map or other similar softwares.
-The .bam file generated from the alignment was the file of input in VAG.
+The .bam file generated from the alignment was the file of input in VAP.
 ![main](https://user-images.githubusercontent.com/46209789/213981873-bc18ff74-93ff-4001-8ecd-3dfc1ed5992c.jpg)

-##Version in Window Os was online, which can be downloaded in https://ricegenomichjx.xiaomy.net/VAG/VAGallgui.exe.
+##Version in Window Os was online, which can be downloaded in https://ricegenomichjx.xiaomy.net/VAP/VAPallgui.exe.

-##The detailed description and usages can be found in documents in https://lipingfangs.github.io/VAGreadme.html.
+##The detailed description and usages can be found in documents in https://lipingfangs.github.io/VAPreadme.html.

 ***Install***